janalexxxx/local-multiplayer-ar.github.io/Tutorials/02 WebSockets, Unity & NodeJS/README.md

 }
 ```

-2. Call the created method in your script
+2. Call the created method in your `OnOpen()` event handler after the server opened the connection

 ```csharp
 Invoke("SendEmptyMessageToServer", 0f);